-A Working House, Built for Service
+A House, Built for Service and Witness

 This simple Highland home has been shaped by the lives lived within it — not as legend or folklore, but as memory layered over time.

-The original house, still the core of Eddrachilles Hotel, was built in the early 1800s as a manse — the home provided for a parish minister of the established Church of Scotland (Presbyterian).
-There may have been earlier accommodations in the immediate area but the new building at Badcall and associated lands were gifted by the Duke of Sutherland as part of the reorganisation a much larger parish.
+The original building, still the core of Eddrachilles Hotel, was built in the early 1800s as a manse — the home provided for a parish minister of the established Church of Scotland (Presbyterian).
+Despite its quiet and peaceful location, this building has been witness to periods of great turmoil and hardship for Northwest Highlanders

 Taken together, house and glebe made the manse a place of service rather than comfort alone — a household shaped by responsibility, endurance, and close connection to its landscape.